The Earth Passes Gas

 Once the gases passed through, they were kept from floating off

 into space by Earth's gravity.
-Today, our atmosphere (and
+Today, our atmosphere, our oceans and the crust are recycled and renewed through

 volcanic activity, both on land and under the oceans.
 This helps